 After a couple of minutes of research, I sat leaning against my bag, awaiting the arrival of the enigmatic Mohammed and his asinine sidekick.

-Ten minutes passed by and I stepped out of the shiny, new arrivals concourse, looking around for an old man wearing feminine attire.
-Instead of this, my eyes caught sight of the flowing emerald gandoura being worn by my friend Nassima, who arrived flanked by her husband Carlos and her sister’s husband Youssef.
+Ten minutes passed by and I stepped out of the shiny, new arrivals concourse, looking around for an old man wearing typically feminine attire.
+Instead of this, my eyes caught sight of the flowing emerald gandoura being worn by my friend Nassima, who arrived flanked by her husband Carlos and brother-in-law Youssef.

 It seemed that poor old Mohammed and his donkey couldn’t make it after all.

 We were headed to the suburb called Targa: down the side of the empty railway goods yard, across a two-lane carriageway, and past the Quick fast food restaurant.
-Following ten minutes of driving, we arrived in a modern development of equally proportioned properties and plots, all with subtle adornments to the architecture designed to manufacture some semblance of individuality.
+Following ten minutes of driving, we arrived at a modern development of equally proportioned properties and plots, all with subtle adornments to the architecture designed to manufacture a semblance of individuality.

 The neatly-ordered streets, manicured grass verges, gardens surrounded by high walls and modern four-wheel drive Dacias were all a far cry from the organic madness and disorder of the medina, where only a moped or donkey can pass through the lanes with ease.

 As we pulled up, I figured that the next three-storey housing block must be made up of a few apartments; stepping foot into the garden, I soon realised that this was just one villa.